tdubose/emotional-labor-assessment/README.md

 * When planning an event, do I take into account different peoples' preferences for food, beverages, music, etc., so that no one feels excluded?
 * Do I actually have everything prepared in advance for an event I'm hosting, or at least clearly and fairly delegated?
 * If there is an imbalance of emotional or physical labor occurring, am I willing to risk social awkwardness to improve the lot of those negatively affected?
+* If someone tells me a secret, do I keep their confidence?
+Do I generally refrain from tale-telling and gossip, and encourage people to talk directly rather than offering to be a go-between?
+* If someone is being harassed or hassled, do I check in with them and support them in the way that they indicate would be most useful to them?
+Do I support victims even when the person mistreating them is a friend of mine?
+* If I’m privileged in a way that other friends of mine are not, do I use my privilege to support and amplify their voices as well as personally advocating for their rights and well-being?
+Examples:
+	*  As a man, do I vocally support feminism?
+	*  As a white person, do I vocally oppose racism?
+	*  Do I shut down people who tell bigoted jokes or use slurs?
+Do I actively work to remove slurs from my own speech?
+	*  Do I remember my friends’ pronouns and names, use them correctly, and correct anyone who uses the wrong name or pronoun for a friend of mine?
+	*  If someone in my social circle identifies a specific “missing stair” person or a systemic problem, do I back them up?
+	*  Do I work to create a social atmosphere where women feel safe and comfortable?
+Do I oust men from my social circle if they mistreat women?
+	*  Do I educate myself on the history and current situation of minorities in my community, rather than asking my friends to teach me something I could Google?
+	*  Do I check in regularly with friends who don’t share my privilege to make sure I’m helping to make our shared social circles safe and comfortable for them?
+	*  If friends of mine create a safe space for a particular minority, and I’m not a part of that minority, do I respect that space and not try to force my way into it or shut it down?

 # Appendix: Intersections